alexellis/kubetrim/README.md

 kubetrim
 ====================================================

-Tidy up any old or broken Kubernetes clusters and contexts from your kubeconfig.
+Tidy up old Kubernetes clusters from kubeconfig.

 kubetrim tries to connect to each cluster in the current kubeconfig file, and removes any that are unreachable, or which error.